Discharge87/Marlin_for_Sapphire/README.md

 - TFT35 Screen
 - SD Card

+### Marlin bugix 2.1.x Version has a bug if you wannt to print fast and have ABL activated:
+- The stepper starting stuttering when crossing the Meshlines.
+Also printed blobs are visible on this spots.
+- High Jerk is not the solution
+- The display menus were lagging at fast movements Version 2.1.2.1 is working fine.

 ## Status Screen with black background(is set to blue on version 2.1.2.1)

 ![alt text](https://github.com/Discharge87/Marlin_for_Sapphire/blob/main/Sapphire_status_display.jpg)